Want to give customers the most bang for their cluck? It’s time to start mastering wing night at your bar or restaurant!

 Precooking your wings might be a good option if you're looking to serve quick.
 They're good for three days if refrigerated and are the best time-saving option.
 Precooking your wings also reduces the time it takes to get the wings from the kitchen to the table, which means more satisfied guests.

 Wings can be pre-fried—just make sure that once they’ve cooled, you get rid of excess oil and portion them into bags correlating with order sizes.
 For pre-roasting, season them, place them in the oven, let them cool and then portion them.

 3. Prepare for high volume

 Make sure all kitchen stations are prepared before you go into your wing night.
-Doing so will help keep service speedy and efficient—which means increased revenue.
-Set trays of sauces out, pre-set your portions of celery, carrots, bleu cheese and ranch and even pre-plate your service ware which means after they get sauce and are plated, the servers can keep running them out to the tables.
+Doing so will help keep service speedy and efficient.
+Set trays of sauces out, pre-set your portions of celery, carrots, blue cheese and ranch and even pre-plate your service ware, which means after they get sauce and are plated, the servers can keep running them out to the tables.

 4. Promote your wing night